Jan. 6 committee expected to subpoena lawyer who advised Trump, Pence on how to overturn election

-The committee has already requested documents and communications related to Eastman’s legal advice and analysis on how former president Donald Trump could seek to overturn the election results and remain in office.
+The committee has requested documents and communications related to Eastman’s legal advice and analysis on how President Donald Trump could seek to overturn the election results and remain in office.

 Eastman told The Washington Post last week that he had not been contacted by the panel investigating the insurrection, but a person familiar with the select committee’s work disputed that claim and said investigators have been in touch with Eastman.
 This person, who spoke on the condition of anonymity to discuss private deliberations, added that a subpoena would be avoidable if Eastman cooperated with the committee’s investigation voluntarily.
-The committee is expected to issue additional subpoenas to other witnesses in the days ahead.
+The committee is expected to issue subpoenas to other witnesses in the days ahead.

+Eastman confirmed in subsequent text messages late Tuesday that the committee had contacted him.

+“I returned the call and left a voice message.
+No further contact,” Eastman added.
+When asked whether he planned on cooperating with the committee, he responded: “No comment.”

 Eastman, a member of the conservative Federalist Society and a law professor, outlined the scenarios for overturning the election results in two memos that served as the basis of an Oval Office meeting on Jan.
 4 between Eastman, Trump and Vice President Mike Pence.